yearn/yearn-devdocs/docs/developers/smart-contracts/v3/Periphery/CommonReportTrigger.md

 custom report trigger for a specific strategy attached to the vault while still using this standard contract for keepers to read the trigger status from.
-The address calling must have the `ADD_STRATEGY_MANAGER` role on the vault.
+The address calling must have the `REPORTING_MANAGER` role on the vault.
 The custom trigger contract only needs to implement the `reportTrigger` function to return true or false.*